lou-k/pi-photo-sync/README.md

 # pi-photo-sync
 This project turns your raspberry pi into a photo uploader for your SD cards.
-It's pretty hadny if your DSLR doesn't have wifi and you want to copy your photos to a server/the cloud without opening your computer.
+It's pretty handy if your DSLR doesn't have wifi and you want to copy your photos to a server/the cloud without opening your computer.

 # Usage